hack3rvaillant/yala-rails/README.md

 Create your online learning community
 * Forum to ask and answer question
-* LMS to Learning from already made path
+* LMS to Learn from already made paths
-* Mentoring
+* Follow Up with a Facilitator
 * Peer Learning
+* Chat

 ## Contributing